Cloud Based |

 Here is the AID

-But what I envision is a bit simpler.
+But what I envision is quite a bit simpler.
 All you would have would be a Google like page with a request for part number or name.

 Now, of course, this would be customizable.

 But understand the cloud based engineering document controls system is not just for suppliers.
 This would be very similar to the blue print counters or microfiche machines of the past.
 It would be available to anyone with a need to view the documentation.
 Purchasing, marketing, sales, tech pubs, manufacturing, planning, tooling, analysis, materials and even the design engineer would look here first for the latest release.
+He/she would they have the information to scrutinize and establish a plan before checking the original documentation (documentation includes the 3D model) for modification or to be used in a new design.

 Also you can have multiple CAD systems with little complications, since the released engineering documentation is outside the native CAD system.
 You will have a reference in the documentation of the system type and file name.
 Just think, you are not at the mercy of a specific high-end costly CAD system.